 What Are the 7 Core Competencies of SAFe?

 SAFe five was developed around the seven competencies of lean enterprise.
 The overall approach of the latest version tackles methodologies that respond to these competencies.

-1. Lean-Agile Leadership
+1. Lean-Agile Leadership in SAFe

 The focus is on training executives, managers, and other top-rank officers to become lean-agile leaders by emphasising the role of leaders as the frontline in executing the necessary transformation towards operational excellence.

-2. Team and Technical Agility
+2. Team and Technical Agility in SAFe

 Teams require specific skills to ensure high performance in developing and delivering solutions out in the market.
 For that to happen, team and technical agility are necessary.

 This competency can be honed by spotlighting three dimensions of business agility: agile teams, a team of agile teams, and built-in quality.
 In addition, particular behaviours and mindsets need to be cultivated along with some technical practices.